responsive-rsc

 A

-Click A, B, C, then click A again - it loads instantly from local cache - No server request is made and UI updates are instant!
+But most importantly, when you click A, B, C, then click A again - it loads instantly from local cache - No server request is made and UI updates are instant - Now that is responsive!

 API